uoFishbox/obsidian-double-extension-blocker/README.md

-# Obsidian Prevent Double Extension Plugin
+# Obsidian Double Extension Blocker

-This plugin prevents the creation of files with double extensions such as `.jpg.md`.
+This plugin blocks the creation of files with double extensions such as `.jpg.md`.

 ## Motivation